Posts

 Image

-My name is Matt Zimmer and I have created a crudely drawn comic book (mostly in the pencil stage) and I have drawn over 50 issues at this point.
+They're Coming...
+The Terran Wars are almost here!
+The grand finale of The Un-Iverse and the return of Gilda and Meek is nigh!
+Brief synopsis HERE!
+Beware major spoilers in that link!
+If you aren't caught up, hold off!
+Also, if you aren't caught up, what are you waiting for?!
+Welcome To Gilda And Meek And The Un-Iverse!
+My name is Matt Zimmer and I have created a crudely drawn comic book (mostly in the pencil stage) and I have drawn 70 issues (out of 90) at this point.
 I will be posting them all on this blog.
 What is Gilda And Meek about?
 It's about several things at once.
 It's a story of a Lucky Universe in a Multiverse teeming with Unlucky Ones and how our hero navigates that to her own advantage.
 It's a funny animal book that bit by bit reveals a huge fantasy and science fiction underpinning, much like Bone.
 It starts off as an erstwhile comedy until you realize it's actually been a drama the entire time.
-It's a story that after you read all 90 issues, you'll want to reread them again, as the best reading of The Un-Iverse isn't the first, it's the second.
-It's a bunch of random and seemingly unrelated characters and stories building and crossing over until they collide in an epic 19-part finale.
-It's about the antagonistic and loving relationship betwee
+It's a story that after you re...

 Image